Code-Institute-Submissions/DogMassagePluto/README.md

 ## Features
 The webpage consists of the following features:
 <ul>
-    <li><strong>Navbar</strong> - The navbar stays collapsed on small and medium devices and Bootstrap bar icon is used. <br>The navbar contains links to associated pages: About Me, Consult and Contact
+    <li><strong>Navbar</strong> - The navbar stays collapsed on small and medium devices and a Bootstrap bar icon is used. <br>The navbar contains links to associated pages: About Me, Consult and Contact.
-    <li><strong>Button</strong> - The contactform uses a Bootstrap button
+    <li><strong>Button</strong> - The contactform uses a Bootstrap button.
-    <li><strong>Social</strong> media icons - This project uses Bootstrap icons for social media
+    <li><strong>Social media icons</strong> - This project uses Bootstrap icons for social media.
-    <li><strong>Contact form</strong> - The project uses Bootstrap form features. <br>The form requires to provide first and last name, email address, phone number and message
+    <li><strong>Contact form</strong> - The project uses Bootstrap form features. <br>The form requires to provide first and last name, email address, phone number and message.
-    <li><strong>Footer</strong> - simple footer containing links to social media accounts and copyrights
+    <li><strong>Footer</strong> - simple footer containing links to social media accounts and copyrights.
 </ul>

 # Technologies